Nabucco: Act 2: The Impious One

 Nabucco has appointed Fenena regent and guardian of the Israelite prisoners, while he continues the battle against the Israelites.
 Abigaille has discovered a document that proves she is not Nabucco's real daughter, but the daughter of slaves.
 She reflects bitterly on Nabucco's refusal to allow her to play a role in the war with the Israelites and recalls past happiness ("Anch'io dischiuso un giorno" / "I too once opened my heart to happiness").
-The High Priest of Bel informs Abigaille that Fenena has released the Israelite captives.
+The High Priest of Baal informs Abigaille that Fenena has released the Israelite captives.
 He plans for Abigaille to become ruler of Babylon, and with this intention has spread the rumour that Nabucco has died in battle.
 Abigaille determines to seize the throne ("Salgo già del trono aurato" / "I already ascend the golden throne").